Weatherall Technical Applications

 Structuring a Web Site: Mapping, Modularity, Metaphors, Hierarchy, and Non-Linearity

-This thesis discusses the technical communicator's role to re-form text into a structure containing the richness of the theory, yet allowing the user to absorb information in his or her own way.
-A technical communicator's responsibility is to interpret, translate and provide a path which enables understanding.
-Conveying information succinctly is of the utmost importance.
+My research analyzes the technical communicator's role in re-forming text into a structure containing the richness of the client's theory, while allowing the user to absorb information in his or her own way.
+My thesis discusses the importance of interpreting, translating and providing a path which enables understanding through effectively using multiple structural elements.

 Structural elements must be put into place to reach the widest possible audience.
-These elements are mapping, the outline structure of the website; modularity, the visual structure of the website adapted from graphical programming; metaphors, icons or other elements; hierarchy, the different levels which comprise the links and nodes; and non-linearity, the way users traverse the entire website.
+These elements include mapping, the outline structure of the website; modularity, the visual structure of the website using graphics and programming; metaphors, icons or other common elements; hierarchy, the different levels which comprise the links and nodes; and non-linearity, the method users traverse the entire website.

 Uranium in Socorro County